 Research

-Here are my Orchid ID and my ResearchGate profile.
+You can read my PHD thesis here and these are my Orchid ID and my ResearchGate profile.

 We classify all additive invariants of open Petri nets: these are invariants valued in the natural numbers which are additive with respect to sequential and parallel composition of open Petri nets.
 In particular, we prove two classification theorems: one for open Petri nets and one for monically open Petri nets (i.e. open Petri nets whose interfaces are specified by monic maps).
 Our results can be summarized as follows.
 The additive invariants of open Petri nets are completely determined by their values on a particular class of single-transition Petri nets.
 However, for monically open Petri nets, the additive invariants are determined by their values on transitionless Petri nets and all single-transition Petri nets.
 Our results confirm a conjecture of John Baez (stated during the AMS’ 2022 Mathematical Research Communities workshop).